|

 1. First, check the prices of your item(s) on the "quantity discount" page.

-2. Add $7 for shipping any order in the US.
-For international orders, usually US $10 is sufficient for Canada, and $12 for most other countries by Priority Mail International, but the best idea is to email me ( sculptor@castofcharacters.com ) for an estimate of shipping charges.
+2. Add $8 for shipping most orders in the US, that will fit into a Small Flat Rate Priority Mail Box, or Padded Envelope.
+For international orders, usually US $27 is sufficient for Canada, and $36 for most other countries by Priority Mail International, but the best idea is to email me ( sculptor@castofcharacters.com ) for an estimate of shipping charges.
+Larger, heavier shipments will cost more, of course.

 3. Total your order (with shipping) and transfer funds by one of the methods listed below: